sui-foundation/sui-demo-day-hk/README.md

 - A schedule of project demos will be provided to the teams in the evening of the 15th or morning of the 16th
 - Each team will be given X minutes of time to demo, and leaving at least 2 minutes for questions from the audience and the panel; the next team should prepare their demo during the previous team's Q&A section

-    *It is our intent to allow as many teams building on Sui to have a chance to demo as possible, but we will filter out projects that do not meet the eligibility requirements, haven't filled out the registration information, or otherwise showing a low degree of effort*
+    *It is our intent to allow as many teams building on Sui to have a chance to demo as possible, but we will filter out projects that do not meet the eligibility requirements, haven't filled out the registration information, or otherwise showing a low degree of effort and care*

 #### Audience Voting

 - Attendents of the HK builder house can vote on projects participating in the Demo Day
 - Voting structure will be anonymous ranked preference voting by primary track
-- Voting will be done on-chain on Sui testnet, and access controlled to prevent spam voting
 - The voting results will be used to select for Audience Favorite prizes
 - People who participate in voting will be eligible for special Sui swag